-Drake's Open House is held in September or October each year.
+NTI's Open House is held in the Fall.
 This visit will afford you the opportunity to meet with the faculty and staff and become familiar with the school facilities.
 With the number of parents and children in school at Open House, please do not try to have a conference with the teacher that night.
 Opportunities will be available for you to sign up for a conference with the teacher later in the year.
+If you have concerns, please contact the teacher prior to Open House to arrange a phone call or conference.